mattias-p/Whois-Selftest-Tool/README.md

 6. Resolve any errors indicated in the output and rerun the validation command in step 5.
 Note that one detected error may block the validator from detecting additional (possibly more serious) errors.
+7. If the response was a 'Multiple name servers response', `whois-test` will prompt you to make a follow-up test.
+Resume from step 3.